dcamps-hacken/utils/README.md

   skipFiles: ['<folder_name>']
 };
 ```
-If this does not work at first, run `npx hardhat clean` before coverage
+If this does not work at first, run `npx hardhat clean` before coverage --> `yarn` may be needed

 ### HARDHAT